-Upon Completion of these programmes students will be able to:
+Upon completion of these programmes', students will be able to:

 - 1. Analyse real world situations and identify the appropriate software solutions; - 2.
 Demonstrate a knowledge of, and ability to use, current technology, terminology, and concepts in the computer field; - 3.
 Analyse a problem, design a computing solution, and implement the solution, using accepted industry standard techniques at each stage; - 4.
 Demonstrate the ability to effectively plan and manage time in the execution of computing projects; - 5.
 Demonstrate awareness of the usefulness of emergent computer technologies in the business domain; - 6.
-Present a report on project work in written and oral forms; - 7.
+Present a report on project work in written and oral forms; and - 7.
 Demonstrate an awareness of the ethical and societal issues relating to the use of computers in society.

-Semester 1 COM100 Personal Development for Co ENG104 English Composition 1 CSC104 Microcomputer Applications MAT110/112 College Algebra or Business BUS110 Fundamentals of Business SPA/FRE100 Elementary Spanish/French 3 3 Semester 2 SPA/FRE101 CSC106 CSC121 CSC103 ACC100/FA1 Summer ANT/PHI/PSY/ SOC100 Intermediate Spanish/French Intro to Web Page Design Intro to E-Commerce Programming Techniques Recording Financial Transactions Any 100 Level Social Science Cr.
-3 3 3 3 15 3 3 Semester 3 CSC114 Database Design and Application ENG115 Technical Report Writing CSC211 Information Systems CSC213 Systems Analysis and Design HIS100/VIS110 Any 100 Level History 3 Semester 4 BIO/CHE/PHY100 ENG105 ENG106 CSC214 CSC215 Any 100 Level Science English Composition II Speech Communication Introduction to Networking Applications of Computer Studies Cr.
-3/4 3 3 3 3 15/16
+Semester 1 COM100 ENG104 CSC104 MAT110/112 BUS110 SPA/FRE100 Personal Development for College Success English Composition 1 Microcomputer Applications College Algebra or Business Math Fundamentals of Business Elementary Spanish/French Cr.
+1 3 4 3 3 17 Semester 2 SPA/FRE101 CSC106 CSC121 CSC103 ACC100/FA1 Summer ANT/PHI/PSY/ SOC100 Intermediate Spanish/French Intro to Web Page Design Intro to E-Commerce Programming Techniques Recording Financial Transactions Any 100-Level Social Science Cr.
+3 3 3 3 15 3 3 Semester 3 Cr.
+Semester 4 Cr.
+CSC114 Database Design and Applications 3 BIO/CHE/PHY100 Any 100-Level Science 3/4 ENG115 Technical Report Writing 3 ENG105 English Composition II 3 CSC211 Information Systems 3 ENG106 Speech Communication 3 CSC213 Systems Analysis and Design 3 CSC214 Introduction to Networking 3 HIS100/VIS110 Any 100-Level History 3 15 CSC215 Applications of Computer Studies 3 15/16